caitlinteaguedesign/teloceja-login/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+For the best experience, view the app in **Firefox** or **Chrome**.
+Normally for a web app I would test a site in a variety of browsers and devices and use a tool like [BrowserStack](https://www.browserstack.com/) to emulate devices I didn't have access to ensure compatibility and responsiveness.
+Alas, I only had access to the browsers listed above on a Windows 10 computer.

 To sign in successfully with credentials, refer to the object in `/src/lib/data.ts`.
 You can choose from the existing users listed there, and add to or edit the list.

 ## Tests